Migrate your e-commerce solution to Azure

 Containers provide a way to bundle applications.
 Because of the way a container virtualizes the operating system, you can pack multiple containers into a single VM.
 You can move an application to a container with zero to few code changes; you may need configuration changes.
 This effort also leads to writing scripts that bundle applications into a container.
 Your development teams will spend their refactoring time writing and testing these scripts.
 Azure supports containerization through the Azure Kubernetes Service (AKS) and the related Azure Container Registry which you can use to manage the container images.

 For app services, you can take advantage of various Azure services.
 For example, your existing infrastructure may handle a customer order by placing messages into a queue like RabbitMQ.
 (For example, one message is to charge the customer, a second is to ship the order.)
 When rehosting, you put RabbitMQ in a separate VM.
-During refactoring, you add a Service Bus queue or topic to the solution, rewrite your RabbitMQ code, and stop using the VMs that served the queuing functionality.
-This change replaces a set of VMs with an always-on message queue service for a lower cost.
-Other app services can be found in the Azure Portal.
+During refactoring, you can add a Service Bus queue or topic to the solution.
+At this point, you can rewrite your RabbitMQ code and stop using the VMs that served the queuing functionality.
+If it's not feasible to rewrite all your code at once, you can use patterns such as the messaging bridge to bridge the gap between messaging queues.
+This allows you to migrate your endpoints one-by-one rather than all at once.
+Either way, when all the endpoints have been ultimately moved to Azure Service Bus, this replaces a set of VMs with an always-on message queue service for a lower cost.
+Other app services can be found in the Azure portal.

 For databases, you can move your database from a VM to a service.
 Azure supports SQL Server workloads with Azure SQL Database and Azure SQL Database Managed Instance.
 The Data Migration Service assesses your database, informs you of work that needs to happen prior to the migration, and then moves the database from your VM to the service.
 Azure supports MySQL, PostgreSQL, and other database engine services as well.